 Within your home, you're probably hoping for peace and quiet.
 Not drilling, hammering, and the stomping of legions of construction workers.
 Whether you're in a suburban neighborhood with a neighbor installing a swimming pool, or an apartment building with your upstairs neighbor expanding a bathroom, nearby construction can be a nuisance.

 What should you do?
-As with any dispute, it is easiest to handle it early and civilly, using the steps suggested below.
+As with any dispute, it is easiest to handle it early and civilly, using the steps suggested below, which include:

 As soon as you begin to see or hear signs of construction that looks potentially disruptive, you should approach your neighbor.
-It is possible that your neighbor simply didn't realize that you would be able to hear the workers reinstalling the kitchen sink or taking down a bedroom wall.
+It is possible that they simply didn't realize you'd be able to hear workers reinstalling their kitchen sink or taking down a bedroom wall.

 Your initial conversation need not be hostile.
 You might point out the disruption and ask how long the construction will likely take.
 If it's a short project (as in a couple days), you might just decide to live with it.
 If it will be a longer project, you might suggest to your neighbor that construction at particular hours would not affect you; for example, if you work in the afternoons anyway.

 Unfortunately, not everyone will be reasonable.
 Your neighbor might not care that the construction is bothering you, or might be unwilling to work with you to give you advance notice of particularly noisy or disruptive construction.
-Now you have three main options:
+At this point, you have three main options:

-If you live in either a common-interest community that's governed by a neighborhood association or homeowners' association (HOA), or in an apartment with a building management association, clear rules may already be in place for construction projects.
+If you live in either a common-interest community that's governed by a neighborhood association or homeowners' association (HOA), or in an apartment with a building management association, clear rules might already be in place for construction projects.
 What types of contractors are approved?
-When can work be done?
+During what hours or days of the week can work be done?
 What sort of work can be done, and what must the occupant do to make sure neighbors are not disturbed?

 If you're being dramatically disturbed, it seems possible that your neighbor's work is violating the applicable rules.
 You can likely find these rules on your building management company's website (if you live in a large apartment building) or annexed to your homeowner's agreement (if you own a residential home).